safesit23/safesit23/README.md

 ## Hi !
 My name is SAFE 👋

-My name is Jatawat Xie.
-I graduated with a first-class honors degree in Information Technology from King Mongkut's University of Technology Thonburi.
-My GPAX is 3.94.
-Now, I'm CTO at Bangkok Genius and Product Owner at Sable Co., Ltd. I'm interested in management, technology and psychological.
+Jatawat is a Product Owner at Sable and CTO at Bangkok Genius based on Bangkok, Thailand.
+He interested in management, technology and marketing.
+He has experience in teaching and consulting about Data Analytics and Data Visualization to business and student in university.
+Besides, he is a person who never stop learning and develop himself.

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=safesit23&count_private=true&show_icons=true&include_all_commits=true)](https://github.com/anuraghazra/github-readme-stats)